Data flagging with viewer

 This section of the tutorial provides a more detailed walkthrough.

-It is absolutely vital to save your edits before leaving viewer.
+Once you've flagged the appropriate areas, it is absolutely vital to save your edits before leaving viewer.
 From the Data Display Options window, select Flagging Options and Save Edits (see figure at right).
 You are now ready for calibration and imaging!

 Displaying Calibrated Data